Need to know

 Our favourite rooms

 We love the Shoreditch Suite’s cheeky claw-foot bath tub, set in full view of the bed.
-For a room with a – less-naughty – view, the Terrace Loft Suite has a private, city-gazing outdoor space for you, your special guest, and 13 more of your closest friends.
+For a room with a – less-naughty – view, the Junior Terrace Suite has a private, city-gazing outdoor space for you, your special guest, and 13 more of your closest friends.

 The rooftop plunge pool is just big enough for leisurely laps and looks out over the graffiti-splattered surrounds of east London.
 There’s a submerged bench along one side of the pool, and white-cushioned sunloungers are laid out along a wrap-around terrace.